abrenaut/mrot/README.md

 ## Features

 * Queries [OMDb API](http://omdbapi.com/) to obtain movie information
-* Scrape IMDb archives on [The Wayback Machine](https://archive.org/web/) to extract movie ratings
+* Use the [The Wayback Scraper](https://github.com/abrenaut/waybackscraper/) to download imdb archives
 * Plot the ratings using matplotlib

 ## Usage